 A significant increase in the cost of fuel A significant reduction in cost A major improvement in green technologies that would establish better confidence in reliability in the minds of consumers An improvement in the range for driving electric cars Better design

 A further issue that affects the image in the minds of consumers for the new electric vehicles is the carbon footprint of the supply chain for power.
-It doesn’t help to buy an if the power for recharging the battery is derived from a coal-burning power plant.
-That effectively replaces regular tail pipe emission form a gasoline or -powered vehicle with the emissions from burning coal to produce the electricity that recharges the battery.
+It doesn’t help to buy an electric car if the power for recharging the battery is derived from a coal-burning power plant.
+That effectively replaces regular tail pipe emission form a gasoline or diesel-powered vehicle with the emissions from burning coal to produce the electricity that recharges the battery.

 In the end, though, it is cost that is foremost in the minds of potential buyers.
 Consumers are concerned about the environment, but the altruistic urge is overwhelmed by the financial hurdle of shelling out more money to buy a car with a lower carbon footprint.